 Facelift with Dr. Samson

 Dr. Samson, a Board Certified Plastic Surgeon, has been performing Facelifts for 18 years.
 Before joining Dr. Larry Slade (now retired) in 2012, Dr. Samson served 14 years at Cleveland Clinic as a Senior Plastic Surgeon and head of the Plastic Surgery Residency Program, training some of the US’s top up and coming Plastic Surgeons.
 Dr. Samson has a very gentle approach to facial plastic surgery, giving his patients ideal outcomes that enable them to look refreshed and rejuvenated.
+If you are interested in this procedure, schedule your appointment today.

 A facelift is the most comprehensive approach to treating facial wrinkles and sagging caused by aging.
 A facelift removes excess skin, tightens underlying tissues and muscle and redrapes skin on the face and neck.
 It can correct midface sagging, marionette lines, jowls and a double chin, maintaining its reputation as the ‘gold standard’ for facial rejuvenation.
 Dr. Samson routinely performs facelift surgeries not only on patients in the Daytona Beach area, but worldwide patients come to Dr. Samsons office in Port Orange for their facelift surgery.

-When To Consider a Facelift:
+When To Consider a Facelift Surgery:

 - If you feel that your face does not reflect your youthful spirit and energy level